julia-martyniuk/personal_scheduler/burnoutTools/README.md

 # burnoutTools

-`burnoutTools` is an R package developed as part of a group project for the **Advanced Programming in R** course.
-It simulates and visualizes burnout risk based on task completion behavior.
-The simulation is written in C++ via Rcpp, and results are visualized using ggplot2.
+burnoutTools is an R package made for a group project in the Advanced Programming in R course.
+It simulates how burnout risk changes over time based on task load, productivity, and fatigue.
+The simulation uses Monte Carlo methods, and the backend runs in C++ via Rcpp.
+Visualization is done with ggplot2.

----

 ## Features

-* Simulates the probability of burnout over time using a Monte Carlo method
+- Simulates burnout risk over time using Monte Carlo simulations
-* Uses C++ for fast computation via Rcpp
-* Includes a simple ggplot2-based function to plot the forecast
-* Designed for integration into Shiny applications
+- Includes task arrival and completion, fatigue buildup, and burnout risk logic
+- Simulation core written in C++ for speed (via Rcpp)
+- Plots daily burnout risk, fatigue, and pending tasks with ggplot2
+- Can be used in Shiny apps or standalone scripts

 ## Installation